Paying Pix

 - Successful payments (200): No retry needed

-- Failed payments (424): Generate new
+- Failed payments (424): Generate a new

-external_id - Server errors (500/503): Safe to retry with same
+external_idwas cancelled.
+You must use a newexternal_idto retry, as re-sending the same one will return409again - Server errors (500/503): Safe to retry with the same

-external_idafter delay
+external_idafter a short delay

 Handling Parallel Requests